Essential Tremor vs Parkinson’s: What's the Difference?

 Tremor is one of the characteristic symptoms of Parkinson’s disease (PD), but it is also characteristic of essential tremor (ET), a neurological disorder that produces involuntary and rhythmic shaking.
-ET is approximately eight times more common than PD, and there are several other differences between the two conditions.1,2
+ET is approximately 8 times more common than PD, and there are several other differences between the 2 conditions.1,2

-In cases of PD, there is rarely a family history (estimated 10-20% of cases), but in ET, a family history of tremor is seen in more than 50% of cases.2,3
+In cases of PD, there is rarely a family history (estimated 10-20 percent of cases), but in ET, a family history of tremor is seen in more than 50 percent of cases.2,3

 The tremor in PD usually starts on one side of the body and may develop on the other side as the disease progresses.
 In ET, the tremor usually affects both sides from the beginning of the condition.2